Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors

 \section{Abstract}

-Planets in compact multi-transiting systems tend to exhibit self-similarity with their neighbors, a phenomenon commonly called “peas-in-a-pod”.
+Planets in compact multi-transiting systems tend to exhibit self-similarity with their neighbors, a phenomenon commonly called ``peas-in-a-pod.''
 Previous studies have identified that this self-similarity appears independently among super-Earths and sub-Neptunes orbiting the same star.
-In this study, we investigate whether the peas-in-a-pod phenomenon holds for planets in the radius gap between these two categories (located at $\sim$1.8$R_{\oplus}$).
-Employing the \textit{Kepler} sample of planets in multi-transiting systems, we calculate the radius ratios between radius gap planets and their neighbors.
-We find that in systems in possession of a radius gap planet, there is a statistically significant deficit of planet pairs with radius ratios near unity, at the level of $3-4\sigma$.
-We find that neighbors to radius gap planets actually exhibit reverse size-ordering (that is, a larger inner planet is followed by an outer smaller planet) more often than they exhibit self-similarity.
-We go on to compare whether the period ratios between neighboring planets also differ, and find that radius gap planets are likelier to reside in mean motion resonance with neighbors, compared to non-gap planets (particularly in the 3:2 configuration).
-We explore the possibility that systems with a radius gap planet may be modified by a process other than photoevaporation or core-powered mass loss.
-The appearance in tandem of unusual size-ordering of gap planets in multi-planet systems, together with unusual spacing, furnishes potential supporting evidence in favor of giant impacts sculpting the radius distribution to some degree.
+In this study, we investigate whether the peas-in-a-pod phenomenon holds for planets in the radius valley between these two categories (located at $\sim 1.8\,R_\oplus$).
+Employing the \textit{Kepler} sample of planets in multi-transiting systems, we construct a difference-in-differences test that compares the observed fraction of size-similar adjacent pairs to the fraction expected from the underlying radius distribution alone, computed independently for valley-inclusive and valley-exclusive pairs.
+We find that non-valley pairs exhibit a $1.87\times$ enhancement of size-similar pairs above the baseline, consistent with the well-established peas-in-a-pod phenomenon.
+Pairs involving a radius valley planet show no such enhancement, and we exclude at $p = 0.001$ the hypothesis that the same size-similarity mechanism operates at the same strength for valley-inclusive pairs.
+The observed fraction of size-similar valley-inclusive pairs is consistent with independent draws from the radius distribution, with no additional intra-system correlation.
+We further compare the period ratio distributions for the two pair classes.
+While globally indistinguishable (KS $p = 0.848$), valley-inclusive pairs cluster near the 3:2 mean-motion resonance at more than twice the rate of the parent population, while avoiding the tightest orbital spacings entirely.
+The convergence of disrupted size-similarity and anomalous resonance architecture, together with independently measured elevated eccentricities among valley planets, is consistent with a stochastic process such as late-stage giant impacts contributing to the population of planets in the radius valley.

 \keywords{transits}